 Carer resilience can be facilitated by this unique relationship between the carer and care recipient, particularly when adapting to and managing the stress of coping with bereavement.
 The dimensions of social support here fit well with the Sherbourne and Stewart’s model (1991).
 This carer shows insight and dimensions of emotional support when describing how his sister-in-law knew she was dying and how she accepted it; he drew strength from the care recipient having information about the trajectory of the illness and in accepting this; informational support when the carers touches on how he understood the likely trajectory of dying; and informational support when he talks about how life carries on and will carry on for him after her death.
 These elements of social support work together in this example and throughout this carer’s transcript to facilitate the resilience he has during and after the death.

-He also shows elements of psychological assets facilitating resilience; he refers to the ‘continuity’ of the patient in ‘accepting dying’ and draws on his own identity ‘I am hoping I can be the same’.
+Participant 007 shows elements of psychological assets facilitating resilience; he refers to the ‘continuity’ of the patient in ‘accepting dying’ and draws on his own identity ‘I am hoping I can be the same’.
 He also stays positive throughout the interview, captured here with ‘life carries on”.
 This participant has many factors which appear to facilitate his resilience; he accepts the situation he is in, and he is positive when reflecting on the caring experience.

 Another participant describes how she was co-dependent on her deceased husband and with his death she lost some of her positive social interaction and tangible support; but the participant was able to reflect and appreciate this support; her circumstances changed but she did value the situation she was in and reflected positively: